canonical/lxd/doc/backup.md

 1. If you are not using the snap, restore the `/etc/subuid` and `/etc/subgid` files.
 1. Restart LXD (for example, with `sudo snap start lxd` or by restarting your machine).

+### Export a snapshot

+If you are using the LXD snap, you can also create a full backup by exporting a snapshot of the snap:

+1. Create a snapshot:

+       sudo snap save lxd

+   Note down the ID of the snapshot (shown in the `Set` column).
+1. Export the snapshot to a file:

+       sudo snap export-snapshot <ID> <output_file>

+See [Snapshots](https://snapcraft.io/docs/snapshots) in the Snapcraft documentation for details.

 ## Partial backup

 If you decide to only back up specific entities, you have different options for how to do this.